Titouanfiloche/Financial-programs/README.md

-# Financial-programs
+# Volatility of session
-Hi, there are all my codes programs about a financial activity.
+Hi, here you will be able to find a program to calculate volatily of an asset, during different session.